yonGO travel

 Mircofibers - are a mix of the various synthetic materials available at different proportions.

 Nylons or PVC - are very common but are usually non-breathable, which makes the user very clammy and damp on the inside.
 On the other hand, such garments are cheap.
-The motorcycle raingear that consist of a pants and jacket are a good inexpensive way to keep dry in wet weather.
+The motorcycle raingear which consist of a pants and jacket are a good inexpensive way to keep dry in wet weather.

 | Top |